 Induced pluripotent stem cells (iPSCs) are cells derived from patient tissues and transformed into a stem cell-like state where they can become any cell type in the body.
 The development of iPSC technology opened unique opportunities in regenerative medicine, disease modeling, and drug discovery.
 Despite the potential benefits of iPSC technology, there are some limitations.
 These include the complicated process required to generate patient-specific, iPSCs safe for human use.
-To help overcome this limitation, the NIH Common Fund supported establishment of the Stem Cell Translation Laboratory (SCTL) within the National Center for Advancing Translational Sciences (NCATS) in 2015.
-Currently, SCTL is working with collaborators to address challenges that prevent translation of regenerative medicine applications from the lab to the clinic.
+To help overcome this limitation, the NIH Common Fund supported established the Stem Cell Translation Laboratory (SCTL) within the National Center for Advancing Translational Sciences (NCATS) in 2015.
+SCTL worked with collaborators to address challenges that prevent translation of regenerative medicine applications from the lab to the clinic.

 1. Establish detailed quality control (QC) standards to define human pluripotency and differentiated cell types

 2. Develop methods to assess heterogeneity in cultured cells derived from iPSCs